konklone/tmcw.github.com/_posts/2012-11-10-microsoft-excel-and-the-folk-tradition-of-technology.md

 the levels.

-Reductionism is always possible; sounds are the lowest level, copiable and subject to analysis in themselves; but this isn't a practical way to look at music if you want to create it.
+Reductionism is always possible; sounds are the lowest level, copyable and subject to analysis in themselves; but this isn't a practical way to look at music if you want to create it.
 Creating music starts in the opposite direction: playing guitar means that you can copy from more people, take lessons from the guy down the street and imitate YouTube videos